Often times, teachers prepare students to succeed in careers one day.

 “The quality of the emails are better,” said Larson.
 “Students have learned to write subject lines and email messages that are focused and to the point.”

-Emerge with Rubin covers a wide array of professional skills through readings, instructional videos and short activities.
+Emerge covers a wide array of professional skills through readings, instructional videos and short activities.
 The program integrates into a school’s LMS of choice (ex: Canvas, Blackboard) and spans topics like email writing, phone etiquette, in-person correspondence, resumes, cover letters, LinkedIn and even communication for entrepreneurship and leadership.

 Larson noted her students engaged in a recent discussion about professional email addresses.
 The conversation stemmed from a reading in the Emerge program about what constitutes an “appropriate” email address.